buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ![My keyboard layout wired up](images/BuuKeeb/LayoutMatrix.png)
 </p>

-That gives me 21 colums and 6 rows, for a total of 27 GPIO on the MCU.
+That gives me 21 columns and 6 rows, for a total of 27 GPIO on the MCU.

 ### Making the Schematic